epmt6528/buddy-go/README.md

 </p>

 <h2> Buddy, Go! </h2>
-This is a personal [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a personal <a href="https://nextjs.org/">Next.js</a> project bootstrapped with <a href="https://github.com/vercel/next.js/tree/canary/packages/create-next-app">create-next-app</a>.

 <h2> Features </h2>